Lead Reducing Products

 A simple tip to protect your water from lead contamination is to run your water before drinking, washing foods, or cooking.
 The longer water sits in pipes, the more lead it may contain.
 When water has not been used for 6 hours or more, running water for even just 1-3 minutes until it becomes cold can help ensure you are not using water that has been sitting in the pipes.
 This is especially important for water consumption by and for children, such as water used for baby formula.
 If you are concerned about water waste, the unused water can be used for watering plants or other non-consumption uses.

 Note that boiling water will not remove lead.
 Lead is a heavy metal, and as such will not be destroyed or vaporized by boiling the water.
 In fact, boiling water will actually serve to increase the concentration of lead, as the total water level will decrease while the lead content in the water will remain the same.

 Finally, utilize personal water filtration for lead.
 It is important to choose the right filter, though, because only specific water treatment products are engineered as lead water filtration systems.
 If you choose to use lead reducing water filters, make sure that they have third-party testing and certification - preferably by the premier authority in drinking water treatment certification, NSF International.

 Activated carbon filtration is known for its lead reduction capabilities in water.
 Multipure's solid carbon block serves as the core behind each lead water filter system.

-Multipure's lead reduction filters use a combination of mechanisms including mechanical filtration, physisorption, chemisorption and catalysis to not only reduce the presence of lead, but also other contaminants like asbestos, cysts, particulates, mercury, PCBs, radon, toxaphene, and chlorine.
+Multipure's lead reduction filters use a combination of mechanisms including mechanical filtration, physisorption, chemisorption and catalysis to not only reduce the presence of lead, but also other contaminants like asbestos, cysts, particulates, mercury, PCBs, toxaphene, and chlorine.